Uberi/COURSERATOR3000/README.md

 Make sure you have all the dependencies:

     sudo apt-get update
-    sudo apt-get install python3 python3-pip apache2 libapache2-mod-wsgi libapache2-mod-wsgi-py3
+    sudo apt-get install python3 python3-pip apache2 libapache2-mod-wsgi-py3

 Set up the application in the desired directory (in this case, `/var/www`):

     cd /var/www
-    git clone https://github.com/Uberi/COURSERATOR-3000.git # if working offline, copy the folder containing this README to `/var/www` instead of using `git clone` cd /var/www/COURSERATOR3000/
+    sudo git clone https://github.com/Uberi/COURSERATOR3000.git # if working offline, copy the folder containing this README to `/var/www` instead of using `git clone` cd /var/www/COURSERATOR3000/
-    bash build.sh
+    sudo bash build.sh
-    chmod +x COURSERATOR3000.wsgi # this needs to be executable for Apache to run it
+    sudo chmod +x COURSERATOR3000.wsgi # this needs to be executable for Apache to run it

 Now to configure Apache to recognize the site, open `/etc/apache2/sites-available/COURSERATOR3000.conf` and give it the following contents: